 Sources & Demands

 The Sources & Demands report will provide you with an understanding of where your cash is coming from and going too.
 Demands are "actual" as opposed to your intentions, savings goals will only be achieved to the degree you can support them, and taxes paid reflect taxes paid (not to be confused with taxes owing) in the year from free cash flow.
 Just like real life, some of your taxes might be paid in the next year.
 Download the excel report for more details.

-Your detailed report brings together all the other reports in the system with commentary and more.
-The downloadable report is a great way to get into the details of how your plans are set to unfold and compare past projections to where you are in the present.
+Your Detailed report brings together all of the other reports in the system with commentary and more.
+This downloadable report is a great way to get into the details of how your plans are set to unfold and compare past projections to where you are now.

 Revise, Update, Re-Evaluate

-Traditionally financial plans have always been constructed with the goal saving a set amount of money to allow for a single repetitive future spend level or to create the largest possible estate.
-Our goal is to help you builds plans that help you live the life you desire.
+Traditionally, financial plans have always been constructed with the goal of saving a set amount of money to allow for a single repetitive future spend level or to create the largest possible estate.
+Our goal is to help you build plans that help you live the life you desire.